KillaW0lf04/Bzip2-Cat/README.md

 Bzip2 Cat
 =========

-A utility similiar to the UNIX command "cat" that is able to display the content of text files compressed using the bz2 compression algorithm.
+A utility similiar to the UNIX command "cat" that is able to display the content of text files compressed using either the bz2 or gzip compression algorithm.

 Requirements
 ------------